ruionwriting/go-101-basics/README.md

 ### Windows

 ### Linux
-Depending on the distro you use you might have Go already available with your package manager.
-For example for Unbutu there is a [PPA](https://github.com/golang/go/wiki/Ubuntu) and in most variantes is already added on your system.
+Depending on the distro, you use you might already have Go available with your package manager.
+For example, Ubuntu has a [PPA](https://github.com/golang/go/wiki/Ubuntu) and, in most variants, is already added on your system.
 The install goes as follows:
 ```bash
 sudo apt-get install golang
 ```

-In the case that you want a bit more control or if you want to use a different version than the one available from the PPA just install it directly.
-Visit the [official Go downloads page](https://golang.org/dl/) and find the URL for the current binary release's tarball, along with its SHA256 hash
+In the case that you want a bit more control, or if you want to use a different version than the one available from the PPA, just install it directly; visit the [official Go downloads page](https://golang.org/dl/) and find the URL for the current binary release's tarball, along with its SHA256 hash.
 ```bash
 cd ~
 curl -O https://storage.googleapis.com/golang/go1.8.linux-amd64.tar.gz